Port Chicago disaster: Background

-The town of Port Chicago was located on Suisun Bay in the estuary of the Sacramento and San Joaquin Rivers.
-Suisun Bay is connected to the Pacific Ocean by San Francisco Bay.
-In 1944, the town was a little more than a mile from a U.S. Navy munitions depot, the Port Chicago Naval Magazine, which was later expanded and renamed the Concord Naval Weapons Station but is now called the Military Ocean Terminal Concord.
+The town of Port Chicago was located on Suisun Bay in the estuary of the Sacramento and San Joaquin Rivers, approximately 40 miles by water from the Golden Gate.
+In 1944, the town was a little more than a mile from a U.S. Navy munitions depot, the Port Chicago Naval Magazine, which was later expanded and renamed the Concord Naval Weapons Station.
+It is now called the Military Ocean Terminal Concord.
 The original magazine was planned in 1941 with construction beginning shortly after the attack on Pearl Harbor.
 The first ship to dock at Port Chicago was loaded on December 8, 1942.

 Munitions transported through the magazine included bombs, shells, naval mines, torpedoes, and small arms ammunition.
-The munitions, destined for the Pacific Theater of Operations, were delivered to the Port Chicago facility by rail then individually loaded by hand, crane and winch onto cargo ships for transport to the war zones.
-From the beginning, all the enlisted men employed as loaders at Port Chicago were African-American; all their commanding officers were white.
-All of the enlisted men had been specifically trained for one of the naval ratings during their stay at Naval Station Great Lakes (NSGL) but the men were instead put to work as stevedores.
+The munitions, destined for the Pacific Theater of Operations, were delivered by rail to the Port Chicago facility and then individually loaded by hand, crane, and winch onto cargo ships for further transport.
+Most of the enlisted men working as loaders at Port Chicago were African-American.
+All of the enlisted men had been specifically trained for one of the naval ratings at Naval Station Great Lakes (NSGL), but the men were instead put to work as stevedores at Port Chicago.
 None of the new recruits had been instructed in ammunition loading.